eXept Software AG Logo

 return the namespace I am contained in; ST-80 compatible name.

-Not normally needed here, but added to allow for instances of anonymous behaviours
+Not normally needed here, but added to allow for instances of anonymous behaviors

 to be inspected or browsed.